Federal PLUS Loans

 - Interest Tax Deduction: Interest paid on home equity loans is tax deductible, if the taxpayer itemizes deductions on Schedule A of the 1040.
 On the other hand, the taxpayer can deduct up to $2,500 a year in student loan interest even if he or she doesn't itemize since the federal student loan interest deduction reduces the adjusted gross income (AGI).
 Note: Parents with questions about which option is better from a tax perspective should discuss with a tax professional.

 - Availability: Across the country, more than 75% of parent borrowers will qualify for a PLUS loan.
-The adverse credit history requirement of these loans is not as stringent as the criteria used for private student.
+The adverse credit history requirement of these loans is not as stringent as the criteria used for private student loans.

 - In-School Deferments: Parents often want to be able to defer payments while the student is in school.
-The Federal PLUS loan program only allows deferments when the parent is in school, not when the student on whose behalf the loan was borrowed.
-(Graduate PLUS Loans may be deferred while the graduate student is enrolled.
-Contact the lender for more information.)
+The Federal PLUS loan program only allows the option for deferment when the student is enrolled at least half-time.
+There is no penalty for early repayment.

 - Borrowing from retirement plans: This is merely a substitute for the money it would have earned from being invested.
 There are also significant restrictions on borrowing from your retirement plan.
 If you don't repay the money on time, it can lead to severe tax penalties.
 Interest paid on the loan is not tax deductible.
 Generally speaking, borrowing from your retirement plan is one of the worst options available.